Scroll To See More Images

 Denim trends are certainly a thing, but in terms of denim innovation, is anything ever really new?
 Yes, new takes on silhouettes, washes and distressing can be exciting, but in the end, companies launching new jeans are really just launching, well, more jeans.
 Not Good American, though.
-Their new Always Fits Denim isn’t just a new style—it’s a whole new way to think about denim and sizing.
+The Always Fits Denim isn’t just about a new silhouette—it’s a whole new way to think about denim and sizing.
 Ever on the hunt for my perfect pair of jeans, I knew right away I had to give these a go.

 Good American’s Always Fits collection is only available in five sizes.
 Given that the brand typically offers 00-32, this news may shock you at first, but it isn’t what it seems.
 These jeans are designed to be one-size-fits-four, so whether you’re a 6 or a 12, you’re buying the same exact pair.
 If you tend to fluctuate in size and just let out an “Oh my God,” know I did the exact same thing when I first discovered these.
 Are these the only jeans I’ll ever need?
 I had to find out.